 I’m not going to send you out into the teeth of a raging gale!
 If it is too dangerous to go out then you will be offered an alternative date or full refund.

-If you are kayaking, I may be able to meet you with your kayaks up the river where it is often calm even if it is rough in the harbour.
-A decision can be made on the day.
-Usually, if it is just raining, then you can still go out.
-You're probably going to end up a bit damp anyway so a few drops of rain won't hurt.
+If you are kayaking and it is just raining, then you can still go out.
+You’re probably going to end up a bit damp anyway so a few drops of rain won’t hurt.

 If visibility is poor I will not be sending you out until it has improved.
 You may be surprised to learn that the kayaks are not equipped with radar or fog horns!